FAQ

 Shodan Award

-Typically, it will take 3 to 4 years of dedicated regular training, twice a week, for a beginner to progress from white belt level to the black belt level of Shodan (1st Dan) within the IJKA.
+Typically, it will take 3 to 4 years of dedicated regular training, twice a week, for a beginner to progress to the first black belt level of Shodan (1st Dan) within the IJKA and a black belt is seen by many potential beginners as the icon of success in any martial art.

 Shotokan karate is a disciplined martial art requiring dedication and hard work, personified by translation of the Japanese ‘Mukin Shori’ which means ‘The way to success has no shortcuts.’